Lexington, Minnesota

 Lexington is a city in Anoka County, Minnesota, United States, and a northern suburb of the Twin Cities metropolitan area.
 The population was 2,248 at the 2020 census.

 Geography

 According to the United States Census Bureau, the city has an area of 0.69 sqmi, all land.

 Lake Drive / County 23 serves as a main route in the community.
 Other routes include Lexington Avenue and Lovell Road.
 Interstate 35W passes near the city.

 Lexington borders Blaine, Circle Pines, and Lino Lakes.
 Its landscape is uniformly flat because it sits entirely on the Anoka Sand Plain.

 Public service

-Lexington is served by the Centennial Lakes Police Department, the Lexington Fire Department, and the Centennial School District.
+Lexington is served by the Centennial Lakes Police Department, SBM fire department, and the Centennial School District.